-Michelle Ball is a student lawyer, upholding student rights since the 1990s.
-As an education attorney located in the heart of California, Sacramento, she can reach all across California to Roseville, South San Francisco, Burbank, Fresno, and many other locales.
+Michelle Ball is a lawyer for students, upholding student rights since the 1990s.
+As an education attorney located in Sacramento, she can reach all across California to Roseville, South San Francisco, Burbank, Fresno, and many other locales.

 Education Attorney for Students